-Developing strong client relationships is the backbone your business.
+Developing strong client relationships is the backbone of your business.
 So, understanding how client relationships work, and the roles that sales and marketing both play, is extremely important.

 Client Relationships & Client Evolution